 - De-identified data that does not identify you may be used to inform the health community about trends; for marketing and promotional use; or for sale to interested audiences.
 See “Sharing of De-identified Data That Does Not Identify You” to learn more.

-- With companies that are contractually engaged in providing us with services, such as order fulfillment, email management and credit card processing.
+- Companies that are contractually engaged in providing us with services, such as order fulfillment, email management, and credit card processing.
 These companies are obligated by contract to safeguard any PII they receive from us.

 - If we believe that disclosure is reasonably necessary to comply with a law, regulation, valid legal process (e.g., subpoenas or warrants served on us), or governmental or regulatory request, to enforce or apply the Terms of Service or Terms of Sale, to protect the security or integrity of the Hyper Service, and/or to protect the rights, property, or safety of Hyper, its employees, users, or others.
 If we are going to release your data, we will do our best to provide you with notice in advance by email, unless we are prohibited by law from doing so.